tarwn/lessthandot-hugo/blogs/content/posts/2012-02-08-it-s-hard-to-be.md

 **Median in SQL Server 2012**

 In the newest version of SQL Server, it gets even easier to calculate a median value.
 There is a new function, PERCENTILE_CONT.
-It &#8220;calculates a percentile based on a continuous distribution of the column value&#8221; (to quote Books Online).
-Let&#8217;s see how this works.
+It “calculates a percentile based on a continuous distribution of the column value” (to quote Books Online).
+Let's see how this works.

 You will specify the percentile you want &#8211; in this case, we want the 50th, so we use (0.5).
-Then, we use WITHIN GROUP (ORDER BY &#8230; ) to tell the function which values to sort and compute.
-I&#8217;m using OVER (PARTITION BY &#8230; ) to tell the function that I want to divide the values up by salesperson.
+Then, we use WITHIN GROUP (ORDER BY … ) to tell the function which values to sort and compute.
+I'm using OVER (PARTITION BY … ) to tell the function that I want to divide the values up by salesperson.

 sql
 SELECT DISTINCT OBSP.SalesPersonID,